matolks/custom-malloc-allocator/README.md

 ## Main Functions

 ### `mm_init(void)`

-Initializes the allocator before any allocation requests are handled.

-This function clears the segregated free list array, creates the initial heap structure, writes the prologue and epilogue blocks, and extends the heap with an initial free block.
-The prologue and epilogue simplify boundary cases when blocks are coalesced.
+Initializes the allocator, clears the free lists, creates the initial heap structure, and extends the heap with the first free block.

 ### `malloc(size_t size)`

-Allocates a block of at least `size` bytes and returns a pointer to the usable payload.
+Allocates a block of at least `size` bytes after adjusting the request for metadata and alignment.

-The requested size is adjusted to include allocator metadata and alignment requirements.
-The allocator then searches the segregated free lists for a suitable block.
-If a fit is found, the block is placed and split if enough unused space remains.
-If no fit exists, the heap is extended.

 ### `free(void *ptr)`

-Releases a previously allocated block back to the allocator.

-The block is marked as free, neighboring free blocks are merged when possible, and the resulting block is inserted into the appropriate segregated free list.
-This reduces external fragmentation and keeps future allocation searches efficient.
+Releases a block, coalesces it with adjacent free blocks when possible, and returns it to the proper free list.

 ### `realloc(void *oldptr, size_t size)`

-Resizes an existing allocation while preserving its payload contents.
+Resizes an allocation while preserving existing payload data.
+The allocator tries to reuse or expand the current block before allocating a new one.

-If the block can be resized in place, the allocator reuses the existing block.
-Otherwise, it allocates a new block, copies the old payload up to the smaller of the old and new sizes, frees the old block, and returns the new pointer.

 ### `calloc(size_t nmemb, size_t size)`

-Allocates memory for an array and initializes the result to zero.
+Allocates space for an array and initializes the payload to zero.
+Includes an overflow check before computing the total size.

-The function first checks for multiplication overflow in `nmemb * size`.
-If the request is valid, it allocates the required memory using `malloc` and clears the allocated payload.

 ## Heap Checker

 ### `mm_checkheap(int line_number)`

-Validates heap and free list consistency during debugging.
+Checks heap and free-list consistency during debugging.
+It validates alignment, heap bounds, header/footer agreement, coalescing, free-list links, size-class placement, and free-block counts.

-The checker verifies alignment, heap bounds, header/footer consistency, coalescing correctness, free list pointer integrity, size class placement, and agreement between free blocks in the heap and free blocks reachable from the segregated free lists.

 ## Core Helper Functions

 ### `extend_heap(size)`

-Requests additional heap space, initializes it as a free block, writes a new epilogue block, coalesces with the previous block if possible, and inserts the resulting free block into the proper size class.
+Requests more heap space, creates a new free block, writes a new epilogue, coalesces if possible, and inserts the block into a free list.

 ### `coalesce(blockp)`

-Merges a newly freed block with adjacent free blocks when possible.
-Any neighboring free blocks are removed from their free lists before the combined block is written back and reinserted.
+Merges a free block with adjacent free blocks when possible.

 ### `find_fit(adjusted_size)`

-Searches the segregated free lists for a block large enough to satisfy an allocation request.
-The search starts in the matching size class and moves upward through larger classes if needed.
+Searches the segregated free lists for a suitable block.

 ### `place(blockp, adjusted_size)`

-Places an allocation inside a selected free block.
-If the remaining space is large enough to form another valid free block, the function splits the block and reinserts the remainder into the free list.
+Places an allocation inside a selected free block and splits the remainder if it can form a valid free block.

 ### `write_block(blockp, size, allocated)`

-Writes the header and footer for a block using the given size and allocation status.
+Writes the header and footer for a block.

 ## Free List Helper Functions

 ### `class_index(size)`

-Maps a block size to the correct segregated free list class.
+Maps a block size to the correct segregated free-list class.

 ### `insert_free_block(blockp)`

-Inserts a free block into its appropriate size class.
-Smaller blocks are inserted at the front of the list, while larger blocks are kept in address order.
+Inserts a free block into its size-class free list.

 ### `remove_free_block(blockp)`

-Removes a free block from its segregated free list and updates the surrounding free list pointers.
+Removes a free block from its size-class free list.

 ### `next_freep(blockp)` / `prev_freep(blockp)`

-Read the next and previous free block pointers stored inside a free block’s payload.
+Read the next and previous free-block pointers stored in a free block’s payload.

 ### `set_next_freep(blockp, next)` / `set_prev_freep(blockp, prev)`

-Write the next and previous free block pointers inside a free block’s payload.
+Write the next and previous free-block pointers inside a free block’s payload.

 ## Utility Helper Functions